MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 The idea of a language-independent intermediate representation for programs is at the very heart of LLVM and other compilers and is key to enable them to support many different programming languages.
 In short, an intermediate representation acts as an abstract representation of a program.
 All programs, irrespective of the language they are written in, are translated into this intermediate representation by a so-called front-end compiler, while a back-end component is responsible for translating that intermediate representation into a machine representation.
 The intermediate representation allows thus to decouple source languages from hardware platforms and makes it possible to build a compiler in a modular way, where each new language only requires a new front-end to be supported on all platforms for which a back-end is available.

-## What is the Quantum Intermediate Representation Alliance

-The [Quantum Intermediate Representation Alliance](https://qir-alliance.org) is a joint effort to develop a forward-looking quantum intermediate representation with the goal to enable full interoperability within the quantum ecosystem, reduce development effort from all parties, and provide a representation suitable for current and future heterogenous quantum processors.

-Quantum development SDKs and languages appear and evolve at a fast pace, along with new quantum processors with unique and distinct capabilities from each other.
-To provide interoperability between new languages and new hardware capabilities it is imperative for the ecosystem to develop and share a forward-looking intermediate representation that works with present and future quantum hardware.

-The QIR Alliance is part of the [Linux Foundation’s Joint Development Foundation](https://linuxfoundation.org/press-release/new-quantum-intermediate-representation-alliance-serves-as-common-interface-for-quantum-computing-development/#:~:text=%E2%80%9CThe%20Quantum-Intermediate%20Representation%20Alliance%2C%20also%20known%20as%20QIRA%2C,said%20Alex%20Chernoguzov%2C%20Honeywell%20Quantum%20Chief%20Engineer%2C%20Honeywell) work on open standards.
-Founding members include Microsoft, as well as Honeywell, Oak Ridge National Laboratory, Quantum Circuits Inc. and Rigetti Computing.